 In summary, I would strongly advise against purchasing this product.
 The list of issues with it seems endless.

-9. This laptop is the worst I ever had.
+This laptop is the worst I’ve ever used.
 Problems with the power button and fingerprint scanner.
-Power leak on battery when idle.
-I can’t turn it off had to hibernate.
+Power leak on the battery when idle.
+I can’t turn it off, I have to hibernate.
 Worst technicians and hundreds of useless support calls like terrorists.
-Fans are always on even when the CPU load is 5%, and this is quiet in my Dell.
-I can’t install my Dell app.
+Fans are always on, even when the CPU load is 5%, and this is quiet in my Dell.
+I can’t install the Dell app.
 Windows was reinstalled in the first 2 days.
 I will never buy Dell again.